 Mike Jacobellis

-Mike Jacobellis is the Co-Chief Investment Officer for New Holland Capital, a firm that manages roughly $20 billion in absolute return strategies for a handful of institutional clients.
+Mike Jacobellis is the Chief Investment Officer for Argentum Peak.
+He was formerly the Co-Chief Investment Officer for New Holland Capital, a firm that manages roughly $20 billion in absolute return strategies for a handful of institutional clients.
 Mike is responsible for investment research, portfolio management and portfolio risk activities.
-Additionally, Mike oversees NHC’s Environmental, Social and Governance activities to ensure that NHC’s investments are consistent with the desires of our pension stakeholders.

 Mike graduated from Cornell University with a BS in Applied Economics and Management and is a CFA charterholder.
 He lives in New York City with his wife and two young children.
 The Jacobellis family is passionate about motocross.